 » Read about our 15 favorite breweries in Ballard.

 One of the most popular types of beer in Seattle is IPA, which is made with hops that are grown in the Pacific Northwest.
 The locals prefer beer that is bitter and hoppy, so the higher the IBUs (international bitterness units) the better.
-You can find incredibly hoppy IPAs, like Stoup’s Citra IPA Pike Double IPA.
+You can find incredibly hoppy IPAs, like Stoup’s Citra IPA and Pike’s Space Needle West Coast IPA.

 But there are also many beer lovers who don’t want their taste buds assaulted with all that hoppiness.
 This is where Seattle excels.
-There are dozens of other, less hoppy beers, like Reuben’s Robust Porter and Stoup’s Bavarian Hefeweizen.
+There are dozens of other, less hoppy beers, like Reuben’s Robust Porter and Stoup’s Lagers and Pilsners.

-One of my favorite breweries for variety is Reuben’s Brews.
-They have at least 12 different styles on tap at any given time.
+3. Reuben’s Brews: With a wide selection ranging from IPAs to stouts, this brewery embodies the spirit of Seattle’s craft beer scene.
 You can get a taster tray of any that you want to try.
 I personally love the robust porter and the American brown.

-One brewery in Seattle, GhostFish Brewing, has even started brewing gluten-free beer with unusual grains like millet, buckwheat, and brown rice.
+5. GhostFish Brewing brews gluten-free beer with unusual grains like millet, buckwheat, and brown rice for those who are gluten free.

 Portland Craft Beer